 If, from the two witnesses, I take the main;

-The fourth one is the “great holder of discipline,” to see ethical discipline, to see whether or not we’re able to actually keep our vows, the various vows that we might have taken.
+The fourth sign is to see if we are a “great holder of discipline.”
+We examine whether or not we have the strong ethical discipline to keep purely all of the various vows we might have taken.

-We are the witness, the main witness for judging whether or not we’ve achieved these five signs of greatness.
-There’s one point that needs to be added – in terms of being our own best witness – from Atisha, in Garland of Bodhisattva Gems he says: “In the presence of others check our speech, but when we’re by ourselves, check your mind.”
-This is what we need to watch, how we’re speaking to others and so on when we’re with them, and then when we’re alone, what’s going on in our minds.
+In summary, we are the main witness for judging whether or not we’ve achieved these five signs of greatness.
+In terms of being our own best witness, there’s one point that needs to be added from Atisha.
+In A Bodhisattva’s Garland of Gems, he says: “When in the midst of many, let me keep a check on my speech; when remaining alone, let me keep a check on my mind.”
+In other words, when we’re with others, we need to be mindful of how we’re speaking to them, and when we’re alone, we need to watch what’s going on in our minds.

 If I can continually rely on my mind being only happy;

-The example – that, I forget if it’s Serkong Rinpoche or GesheNgawang Dhargyey, gave – is that if they’re passing out tea, if tea is prepared at teachings and so on, and if we don’t get any, if it runs out before it gets to us, then we’re not upset.
-We’re happy because then we won’t have to get up in the middle of the night to go to the toilet, for example – a Tibetan example.
+One example I heard from Geshe Ngawang Dhargyey is when we’re attending a teaching and they’re passing out tea, if the tea runs out before it gets to us, we’re not upset.
+Instead, we’re happy because then we won’t have to get up in the middle of the night to go to the toilet.
+This is a typical Tibetan example.

-And if even distracted I’m still able then I’ve become trained.
+And if, even distracted, I’m still able, then I’ve become trained.